ChristianHirschey/CS-101-Projects/README.md

 Project 3 -  Viewership:

 Console application that stores user-input Media in a linked list entitled MediaList.
 Each media has a name and a linked list of regions, while each region has an associated name and viewer count.
 Program also follows the Rule of Three, containing a destructor, deep copy constructor, and deep copy assignment operator.

+Project 4 - Hash Tables and People:

+Console application that reads names, ids, e-mails, and similar related data from a text file and stores into a Hash Table implemented as a vector of lists with double hashing as collision resolution.
+The insert and find operations are highly optimized, being run in O(1) time.